 In some instances, a group plan will not consider an individual or family plan a qualifying reason to waive coverage.
 We can help you sort out the factors in play and find the right solution.

-No, you cannot.
+Except in one particular circumstance, you cannot.
 This is specifically prohibited under the ACA and carries stiff tax penalties of up to $36,500 per year per employee if you are shown to be reimbursing for open market plans.

 If you are a small group between 1-50 employees, you are not required to put a plan in place.
 However, the plan options available for groups are substantially more comprehensive than those available on the individual and family market.